HawxChen/Unikernel-Development/osv_dup3/README.md

 # Add dup3, a system call, into osv
 #### Implementation of Cloud OS functionalities
 ----
-This practice includes 2 parts
+This practice achieves the dup3 system call through 2 parts
 - dup3.cc
   - Remove the multiple definitions of dup3(int, int, int) in fs folder
   - This file construct the main program, dup3 system call.